Easy Pan Fried Ravioli Appetizer

 Garnish

-• 2 tablespoons fresh parsley (sprinkle over top)optional
+• 2 tablespoons fresh chopped parsley (sprinkle over top)optional

 • 1 cup arugula or rosemary (for plating)optional

-• 1 medium tomato , seeded and diced
+• 1 medium tomato (optional) for garnish , seeded and diced

 Dipping Sauce

-• 1 cup homemade or jarred marinara or pesto sauce
+• 1 cup homemade or jarred marinara, pesto sauce or Alfredo sauce

 Instructions